salesforce/lwc/docs/proposals/0104-design-systems.md

 #### Pros:

 * No much work do to in compiler.
+* Google folks favor this since the UA can cache the source and do little to get the styles.

 #### Cons:

 * Does not solve all problems related to applying styles to the HOST since the host element can only be styled with `:host` selector, and that must be individually defined per component, instead of a single host style.
-* Potential perf penalty for a CSS blob that is sufficiently big to crash a browser.
+* Potential perf penalty for a CSS blob that is sufficiently big to crash a browser. (we should prove this).

-RESOLUTION: This is a no-go since it is very limited, and has perf implications.
+RESOLUTION: This is a no-go since it is very limited, and has potential perf implications.

 ### 2. Slicing and Remap Plugin